pactflow/docs.pactflow.io/website/docs/docs/on-premises/maintenance/database.md

 #### PACTFLOW_DATABASE_CLEAN_DELETION_LIMIT

-Only required when running the `db-clean` entrypoint in the Pactflow Docker container.
+Only required when running the `db-clean` entrypoint in the PactFlow Docker container.
 The maximum number of records to delete at a time from each of the (categories of removable data)[#categories-of-removable-data].
 Should be set to a number higher than the expected number of application versions that will be created between each clean, but not so high that it will impact on the performance of the application while it is running.
 You may need to run tests find the optimal number to use in your environment.